Migdal and Tiberias, Northern District, Israel

 October 7, 2019

 That old chestnut about death and taxes applied even to Jesus.
-He died on the cross and paid his taxes from the bounty off the Sea of Galilee, not in that order.
-The money-bearing fish caught by Peter was traditionally thought to be tilapia; ergo, it was honored with the nickname St. Peter’s Fish.
-The species had thrived in the lake until recently when they had to be farmed.
+He died on the cross and paid His taxes from the bounty off the Sea of Galilee, not in that order.
+The money-bearing fish caught by Peter was traditionally thought to be tilapia; ergo, it was honored with the nickname St. Peter’s fish.
+The species thrived in the lake until recently when they had to be farmed.

 The pescatarian meal was a prelude to our visit to Tabgha believed to be the site of the feeding of five thousand with just five loaves and two fish.
 Tabgha drew both fish and people to its waters.
 The name was derived from sulfur springs that warmed the Sea of Galilee engendering conditions conducive to aquatic life and, consequently, attracting fishermen, some of whom were called to become disciples of Jesus.
 It was a place of abundance epitomized by the miracle of God’s provision.

-To commemorate the miraculous event, a Roman Catholic church called the Church of the Multiplication of the Loaves and Fishes was built, first in the early Byzantine era and most recently in the mid-1980s.
+To commemorate the miraculous event, Catholics built the Church of the Multiplication of the Loaves and Fishes, first in the early Byzantine era and, most recently, in the mid-1980s.
 The church building was not grand by any means.
 Its greatness lay under our feet.
 Byzantine mosaics of native birds and flowers covered much of the floor area.
 We were walking on an ancient National Geographic in stone.
 Water birds depicted therein were indicators of fishing viability in the Sea of Galilee as Peter, the fisherman turned fisher of men, would have attested.

 Reading the biblical context of the miracle in Tabgha revealed Jesus’ state of heart.
 Prior to performing the aforementioned miracle, He sequestered Himself to a boat to grieve alone for His cousin, John the Baptist, recently beheaded by Herod Antipas.
 The passage in the Gospels did not elaborate what Jesus taught the crowd.
 Instead, Jesus gave us a takeaway on loss: that as lonely and personal as grief was, it could find public expression in acts of compassion – of easing and healing other people’s pain and affliction.